navin-nallapareddy/ERPGuard/README.md

 `suppliers` and `equipment` tables.
 Click **Load and Run** to populate the database and execute the validation rules.
 A set of example CSVs is provided in the `samples` directory for quick testing.
+For convenience `items_master_columns.csv` and `suppliers_columns.csv`
+list every column in their respective tables so the headers always match the database schema.

 ### Render deployment
 ERPGuard is also ready for [Render](https://render.com) hosting.
 The `render.yaml`